Thoko14/proptagon/data/docs/USER_MANUAL.md

 - **Portfolio Tracking**: Comprehensive portfolio management and performance analysis

 #### User Feedback and Requests
-We value your input and continuously improve PropBase based on user feedback.
+We value your input and continuously improve Proptagon based on user feedback.
 To contribute:
 1. **Use the Feedback Form**: Submit suggestions through the in-app feedback system
 2. **Participate in Surveys**: Complete user experience surveys when prompted
 3. **Join Beta Testing**: Volunteer for early access to new features